SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/cisco_umbrella/umbrella_proxy.md

 uuid: 5a8ef52f-d143-4735-8546-98539fc07725
 name: Umbrella Proxy Logs
+type: intake

 ## Overview
 Cisco Umbrella offers flexible, cloud-delivered security.
 It combines multiple security functions into one solution, so that protection can be extended to devices, remote users, and distributed locations anywhere.
 CISCO Umbrella is a leading provider of network security and recursive DNS services.

 {!operation_center/integration_catalog/generated/umbrella-proxy_do_not_edit_manually.md!}